1. Do I have a teaching qualification that will meet TRBWA registration requirements?

 This 2 year validity period is commonplace among organisations which use the IELTS test as an indicator of English language proficiency, and is based on the recommended validity period from IELTS itself.

 It should be noted that, under the Regulations, an applicant may still be considered to meet the English language requirements for registration if both exceptional circumstances exist in relation to the applicant and the applicant's English language skills, both written and oral, are suitable for registration.
 In considering whether this criteria is met, the Board may take into account an IELTS test result that is older than two years.

 For further information on the English language requirements of the Board please refer to the TRBWA English Language Policy and Limited Registration English Language Policy.

 5. How long does it take to process an application for registration?

 The Board aims to process applications for registration as quickly as practicable.
-Most applications are processed within 10 weeks.
-Many applications take less time but some may take longer depending on the complexity of the application.
+Most applications are finalised within 10 weeks.

 6. Can I apply for Provisional Registration prior to receiving my qualification?

 If you are enrolled in your final semester of study in an Australian accredited initial teacher education program (ITEP), you may make an application for Provisional Registration.
 You are advised to submit this application as early in your last semester as possible to allow time to work through any potential issues which may arise.
 All sections will be assessed and then await the provision of your final academic transcript.